ytx-readings/habit-books/reading-notes/The Now Habit by Neil Fiore.md

 ### Knowing how you spent your time

-* Observe where your time is going.
+* ✅ Observe where your time is going.
 Record the amount of time spent on your work and life.
 Create a schedule.
-* Categorize your activities:
+* ✅ Categorize your activities:
     * A: Most important
     * B: Important
     * C: Least important
-* Urgent things are not always the best uses of our time.
+* ❗ Urgent things are not always the best uses of our time.
-* Keep recording for a few days so that you have a better estimate on how you spent on your time.
+* ✅ Keep recording for a few days so that you have a better estimate on how you spent on your time.
 Review how you spent your time.
 Then you can find areas of improvement – reducing time on unimportant activities.
     * Example: Get out of bed immediately; spend less time on breakfast; eliminate time spent on TV in the morning and evening when you are pressed for time.
     * Example: If you are a person taking long time to "settle in" before getting started, make conscious choices when you enter the office in the morning.
-* Most of the time you spent are not directly related to high-priority tasks.
+* ❗ Most of the time you spent are not directly related to high-priority tasks.
 Look for areas of improvement and gain greater control over interruptions and lost time.

 ### Procrastination logs

-* Keeping a record of how you spent your time will alert you how you inefficiently used your time, but it will not provide cues for you in actual work situation that need a change in your focus if you want to avoid falling back to your old behavior.
+* ❗Keeping a record of how you spent your time will alert you how you inefficiently used your time, but it will not provide cues for you in actual work situation that need a change in your focus if you want to avoid falling back to your old behavior.
-* By _recording_ your current behavior and thoughts, you can know where to take corrective actions.
+* ❗By _recording_ your current behavior and thoughts, you can know where to take corrective actions.
 Otherwise you are unable to learn from your past mistakes.
 The **procrastination log** provides as system that is easier for you to gain control of your time and your behavior patterns.
-* Your procrastination log can alert you to the _types_ of situations in which you are most likely to procrastinate.
+* ❗Your procrastination log can alert you to the _types_ of situations in which you are most likely to procrastinate.
 Examples:
     1. Detail activities
     2. Home chores
     3. Performance tasks
     4. Big or dense projects
-* Identify the fears and pressures you typically associate with certain types of projects.
+* ✅ Identify the fears and pressures you typically associate with certain types of projects.
 The procrastination logs can show you how it helps or hinders your goal achievement.
 Awareness of the inner dialogue about how it connects to your procrastination patterns will let you make use of the now habit strategy.

 ### Creating safety: the first major step out of procrastination

-* Your mind often changes when you face some kind of danger, depending on whether the danger is immediate and real or just possible.
+* ❗ Your mind often changes when you face some kind of danger, depending on whether the danger is immediate and real or just possible.
 Procrastination usually occurs when you use fear to cover up yourself from the pressure of a real deadline.
-* Procrastination and anxiety works in five stages:
+* ❗ Procrastination and anxiety works in five stages:
     1. You give a task or a goal the power to determine your worth and happiness;
     2. You use perfectionism to put yourself in a situation where a single mistake will result in the _end of the world_;
     3. You find yourself of _frozen with anxiety_;